-We are happy to announce that the fifth edition of the international Genetic Improvement Workshop will take place next year with the annual Genetic and Evolutionary Computation Conference, GECCO 2018, Kyoto, 15-19 July 2018.
+We are happy to announce that the fifth edition of the international Genetic Improvement Workshop will take place next year with the annual Genetic and Evolutionary Computation Conference, GECCO 2018, Kyoto, 15-19 July this year.

-Disclaimer: being an interdisciplinary event, two GI workshops will take place in 2018, i.e. the fourth edition as GI@ICSE and the fifth edition as GI@GECCO.
+Disclaimer: being an interdisciplinary event, two GI workshops will take place this year, i.e. the fourth edition as GI@ICSE and the fifth edition as GI@GECCO.
 Both are independent events of the same series.

 - Notification of accepted papers: 10 April 2018